 Use capital letters for proper nouns.
 Avoid them for common nouns.

 Proper nouns are the names of things.
-So use capitals for the names of people, places, months, days of the week, companies and so on.
+That means you use capitals for the names of people, places, months, days of the week, companies and so on.
 Don’t use capitals for common nouns.

-Another difficulty is with titles.
+Another difficulty with capitals is when you write job titles.
 Newspapers typically use a capital letter when the title comes directly before a person’s name but not otherwise.

 In his book Newsman’s English British newspaper editor Harold Evans says;